 Kingston, PA, patients ask, “How can I get relief from TMJ?”

 It is common to feel some occasional tenderness in the jaw.
 However, when the tenderness turns to pain or if it lasts for several days, you may have a condition known as TMJ.
 This condition refers to a joint (the temporomandibular joint) that connects the lower jaw to your skull.
 When it isn’t aligned correctly, it can cause pain, often when chewing or biting.
 In some cases, patients will also experience additional symptoms like clicking of the jaw, headaches, or earaches.
-Dr. Stephen Lawrence and Dr. Jordan Simon and the dental team at Lawrence Dental Group in Kingston, PA, help their patients learn more about how to find relief from TMJ.
+Dr. Stephen Lawrence and the team at Lawrence Dental Group in Kingston, PA, help their patients learn more about how to find relief from TMJ.

 What causes TMJ?